mozilla-l10n/documentation/src/products/android-l10n/removing_projects.md

 * Remove corresponding project lines contained within the [l10n.toml](https://github.com/mozilla-l10n/android-l10n/blob/master/l10n.toml)

 See [example PR](https://github.com/mozilla-l10n/android-l10n/pull/289) that does all of this for Fire TV.

-## Re-enable sync in Pontoon

-Log in to the admin view (e.g. [Firefox for Android](https://pontoon.mozilla.org/admin/projects/firefox-for-android/), [Focus for Android](https://pontoon.mozilla.org/admin/projects/focus-for-android/), etc.) and scroll to the bottom of the page.
-Click the “Sync Disabled” checkbox on the left and then "Save Project".
-This will re-enable sync for the project in Pontoon.